worksofliam/gitcm/docs/faqs.md

 You can use `GITBRN` with `DIR(*ALL)` and `NAME(*ALL)`.
 This will copy all sources from the repository into the `LIB` parameter you specify - which can be the base.

+### Does this work with iForGit?

+Yes!
+If you already use iForGit over an existing repo/library on your IBM i, you can make use of the command (`GITLOG`) to browse the repository history.

 ### How do I know if something passed or failed from the command line?

 gitcm is very verbose.
 Every time you run a command, you should check the job log (`DSPJOBLOG`).
 Specifically look out for entries that start with `ERROR` and `NOTICE`.